jdevfullstack-tutorials/what-is-github/README.md

 through a centralized space, GitHub was developed.
 This was the very start of GitHub.
 Because of its practical use,
-just like YouTube, users
+just like YouTube, new users
-grew every single day.
+flocked every single day.

 And since Microsoft saw the potential, they simply acquired it.